 First of all, I must say that I did not conceptualize this show.
 The Kaleidoscope was created by Alan Starzinki and he was gracious enough to let BIG present it.
 I do love the idea so I’m very excited to run with it.

 The Kaleidoscope is a show in which two team captains build one-time-only dream teams comprised of improvisers they admire.
 There’s a small catch: those picked should have never been in a show with the team captain.
 Although, each team captain may have one “comfort pick” as part of their team.
 We also will have a different monologist each month to inspire the teams.

 To someone who knew nothing about improv?
 I’d say, The Kaleidoscope is a show where a bunch of people are making up stuff with people whom they don’t usually make stuff up.

-(Editor's Note: The Kaleidoscope creator Alan Starzinski from the Upright Citizens Brigade Theater will be at BIG on Saturday, November 3rd from 3-6pm, running his 'First Thing's First' workshop.
-Tickets are only $25!
-More info/registration here!)
+(Editor's Note: The Kaleidoscope creator Alan Starzinski from the Upright Citizens Brigade Theater performed at Baltimore Improv Group on Saturday, November 3rd, 2018.)

 For the more knowledgeable improv crowd, what do you hope they’ll take away from the show.

 I hope they take away a desire to be picked by a team captain!
 Who wouldn’t want to be on someone’s dream team?
 But seriously, It’s pretty cool to see how different one team is from another.
 I’m hoping people will appreciate that as much as I do.

 What’s your favorite improv game and why?

 Maybe this isn’t a game but more of a warm-up but I love Follow the Follower.
 I’m not sure if there is a better way to activate group mind than to really go all out and match each other.

 Improv game?
 Mind Meld.
 I’ve taught this game to so many non-improviser friends and it’s always a hit.